Clusters Account Setup & Management

 In general if a cluster has a public endpoint the cluster is likely eligible to be supported by the remote scanner.
 If you are unsure we recommend that you reach out to support prior to uninstalling local scanner.

-Migrating from a Local Scanner to a Remote Scanner (Managed Clusters)
+How do I migrate from a Local Scanner to a Remote Scanner?

 If a managed cluster has already been scanned via local scanner it will continue to operate via local scanner.
 You can migrate it to a remote scanner by taking the following steps: